Intro:

 Why is it important for investors with diverse portfolios to simplify portfolio management?

 Managing multiple asset classes can be challenging and time-consuming.
-Simplifying portfolio management through consolidated statements or online tools provides investors with a holistic view of their financial positions, making tracking and analysing their overall portfolio performance easier.
+Simplifying portfolio management through consolidated statements or online tools gives investors a holistic view of their financial positions, making tracking and analysing their overall portfolio performance easier.

 What are the benefits of relying on consolidated statements or online tools for portfolio management?